I recently finished my coastal kitchen remodel and here are some of your questions answered!

 Thank you again for all of your comments and questions related to our coastal kitchen reveal last week!
-Today I wanted to circle back and answer some of the questions that came up most frequently, as well as share a few additional images that were requested.
+Today I wanted to circle back and answer some of the questions that came up most frequently, as well as share a few additional kitchen images that were requested.

 As you may know, the bulk of our kitchen renovation was wrapped mid-July.
-However, we still have little odds and ends that need to be wrapped up, and with that, we’ve had people here weekly since we started in mid-June.
-But, for the most part, we’ve been able to really “live” in the space for about a month, which helps answer the questions that have come up so far.
+However, we still have little odds and ends that need to be wrapped up, and with that, we’ve had trades people here weekly since we started in mid-June.
+But, for the most part, we’ve been able to really “live” in the space for about a month, which helps answer the great questions that have come up so far.

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.